Investing in young people’s mental health through sport, nature and art

 What we fund

-We invest in charities that deliver innovative mental health care to young people by combining the arts, sport or nature with psychological and emotional support.
+We invest in charities that deliver holisitic mental health support to young people by harnessing the therapeutic powers of the arts, sport and nature to deliver therapy that doesn’t feel like therapy.

 Our aim is to provide sustainable funding to a select portfolio of charities.